CherynL/XenobuildChronicles/README.md

-# Xenobuild Chronicles v4
+# Xenobuild Chronicles v5
 Xenobuild Chronicles is a character build visualizer for Xenoblade Chronicles: Definitive Edition

 This project takes from multiple Xenoblade sources: the Xenoseries wiki, the Xenoblade Fandom wiki, and the Xenoblade datahub

-### Version 1: Armour
+### Version 5 (Current): Gems III
-- Selecting armour pieces by character
-- (assumes Heavy Equipment and Medium Equipment skills are either learned or linked)
-- (assumes all armour names are unique)
-- Will display physical defense, ether defense, and weight for each piece of equipment
+- Stat-type gems will now influence stats
-- Will display totals
+- Added calculated totals for offensive stats
+- Equipment that can be unslotted or slotted will now always display as slotted
+- This information was cross-referenced between Xenoblade Fandom Wiki and the Xeno Series Wiki

-### Version 2: Gems
+### Version 4: Gems II
-- Added gem slot functionality for armour
-- Selecting gems for Slotted equipment
-- Displays gem effects for Unique equipment, but do not affect stat totals
-- Only selecting the "Bestest" gems
+- Major rework of program structure
-- Automatically selects highest rank and value for gems
+- Gems can have their rank and value customized
+- Added HP, Strength, Ether, and Agility

 ### Version 3: Weapons
 - Added levels